-- 8.01 A Hearing Board shall be composed of two students appointed by the President, two faculty members appointed by the Vice President for Student Services, and two staff members appointed by President. - 8.02 There will be one alternate appointed by the President. - 8.03 A quorum shall consist of four persons, at least one of which shall be a student and one shall be faculty or staff.
-If quorum is not met and at least three people are present with one being a student, the respondent can request the hearing proceed with those in attendance. - 8.04 The Chair will be selected by the board members to serve for an academic year. - 8.05 The Vice President for Student Services may remove a board member for justifiable cause. - 8.06 If a board member resigns, cannot serve, or is removed from office, the Vice President for Student Services will select one of the alternates to fill the vacancy.
+- 8.01 A Hearing Board shall be composed of two students appointed by the President, two faculty members appointed by the Provost, and two staff members appointed by President. - 8.02 There will be one alternate appointed by the President. - 8.03 A quorum shall consist of four persons, at least one of which shall be a student and one shall be faculty or staff.
+If a quorum is not met and at least three people are present with one being a student, the respondent can request the hearing proceed with those in attendance. - 8.04 The Chair will be selected by the board members to serve for an academic year. - 8.05 The Provost may remove a board member for justifiable cause. - 8.06 If a board member resigns, cannot serve, or is removed from office, the Provost will select one of the alternates to fill the vacancy.